notanumber/xapian-haystack/README.rst

   See `here <http://xapian.org/docs/apidoc/html/classXapian_1_1QueryParser.html#ac7dc3b55b6083bd3ff98fc8b2726c8fd>`__ for more information about the different strategies.

-- ``USE_LOCKFILE``: Use a lockfile to prevent database locking errors when running managment commands with multiple workers.
+- ``HAYSTACK_XAPIAN_USE_LOCKFILE``: Use a lockfile to prevent database locking errors when running managment commands with multiple workers.
   Defaults to `True`.

 Testing